-Meetings international invites all the participants from all over the world to attend international conference on Mass spectrometry going to be held in Queen of the Adriatic, City of Bridges Venice, Italy during September 17-19, 2018
+Meetings international proudly invites all of the people from all around the global to attend “International conference on Mass spectrometry 2018” going to be held during September 17-19 in town of Bridges Venice, Italy

 Session-1: Mass Spectrometry Fundaments

 Mass spectrometry that that uses an instrument called a mass spectrometer helps in identifying the type and amount of chemicals present in a sample by measuring the mass-to-charge ratio and abundance of gas-phase ions.
 A mass spectrometry produce charged particles from chemical substance which to be analyzed.
 It use electric and magnetic field to measure the charged particles.
 Most mass spectrometers work with positive ions.
 The ionization source is responsible for converting analytic molecules into gas phase ions in vacuum.
 This has been made possible by the development of soft ionization techniques.
 Mass spectrometry procedure includes, ionizing the sample which may be solid, liquid, or gas by bombarding with electrons and then they are subjected to separate according to their mass to charge ratio in an electric field.

 Searching metabolites and their comparison in a biological sample allow the construction of certain biochemical pattern.
 The methodology behind mass spectrometry that is used for sample analysis makes it possible for identification of many metabolites.
 Some approaches towards mass spectrometry are Hybrid mass spectrometry, Tom probe tomography, structural proteomics and genomics, Nano scale and micro fluid separation, metabolomics and mass spectrometry in biomedical research, Protein phosphorylation and non-covalent interaction, emerging separation techniques etc.